Auto-Mech/autochem/README.md

 ## Package: transformations
 ### Description
-The Python package "transformations" is developed externally by Christoph Gohlke A README is provided with this package.
+The Python package "transformations" is developed externally by Christoph Gohlke.
+A README is provided with this package.
 Further copyright information is provided in _transformations.py